Local Boxicity and Maximum Degree: Local boxicity and the order of a graph

 \section{Local boxicity and the order of a graph}

-In this section we show that the maximum local boxicity of a graph on $n$ vertices is $\theta(\frac{n}{\log{n}})$, where $n$ is the order of a graph.
-The following theorem is due to Erdős and Pyber. \begin{theorem} \cite{ERDOS1997249} Let $G$ be a graph on $n$ vertices.
-The edge set $E(G)$ can be partitioned into complete bipartite graphs such that each vertex $v \in V(G)$ is contained in most $24\cdot \frac{n}{\log{n}}$ of the bipartite subgraphs. \end{theorem} Using \emph{Theorem~\ref{erdospyber}} we prove the following theorem. \begin{theorem} Let $G$ be a graph on $n$ vertices.
-Then, $lbox(G) \leq 24\cdot \frac{n}{\log{n}}$. \end{theorem} \begin{proof} Let $\overline{G}$ be the complement of the graph $G$ i.e. the vertex set $V(\overline{G}) = V(G)$ and the edge set $E(\overline{G})=$ $\{uv:uv \notin E(G)\}$.
-Now, $E(\overline{G})$ is partitioned into $k$ complete bipartite graphs $G_1, G_2, \ldots ,G_k$ using \emph{Theorem~\ref{erdospyber}}.
+It is known that the maximum boxicity of a graph on $n$ vertices is $\Theta(n)$ (see \cite{roberts1969boxicity}).
+In this section we show that the maximum local boxicity of a graph on $n$ vertices is $\Theta(\frac{n}{\log{n}})$, where $n$ is the order of a graph.
+The following theorem that partitions the edges of a graph into complete bipartite graphs is due to Erd\H{o}s and Pyber.
+We use it in the proof of Theorem \ref{lboxonn} \begin{theorem}[Theorem 1, Erd\H{o}s and Pyber \cite{erdHos1997covering}] Let $G$ be a graph on $n$ vertices.
+The edge set $E(G)$ can be partitioned into complete bipartite graphs such that each vertex $v \in V(G)$ is contained in most $c\cdot \frac{n}{\log{n}}$ of the bipartite subgraphs. \end{theorem} \begin{theorem} Let $G$ be a graph on $n$ vertices.
+Then, $\lbox(G) \leq c\cdot \frac{n}{\log{n}}$. \end{theorem} \begin{proof} Let $\overline{G}$ be the complement of the graph $G$ i.e. the vertex set $V(\overline{G}) = V(G)$ and the edge set $E(\overline{G})=$ $\{uv:uv \notin E(G)\}$.
+Now, $E(\overline{G})$ is partitioned into $k$ complete bipartite graphs $G_1, G_2, \ldots ,G_k$ using Theorem~\ref{erdospyber}.
 From each complete bipartite graph $G_i$ we construct one interval graph $I_i$ whose interval representation is denoted by $f_i$.
 Let $A_i$ and $B_i$ be the two constituting parts of the complete bipartite graph $G_i$.
 All the vertices $v \in A_i$ are assigned the interval $[1,2]$ and all the vertices $v \in B_i$ are assigned the interval $[3,4]$ in $f_i$.
-The vertices that are not present in $G_i$ are given the interval $[1,4]$ in $f_i$.
+Any vertex that is not present in $G_i$ is assigned the entire real line as its interval in $f_i$.

-Note that each vertex of $G$ appears as a non-universal vertex in at most $24\cdot \frac{n}{\log{n}}$ number of interval graphs from the set $\{I_1,I_2, \ldots, I_k\}$.
+Note that each vertex of $G$ appears as a non-universal vertex in at most $c\cdot \frac{n}{\log{n}}$ number of interval graphs from the set $\{I_1,I_2, \ldots, I_k\}$.
 We now argue that $G = \cap_{i=1}^k I_i$. \begin{claim} If $uv \notin E(G)$ then there exists exactly one interval graph $I_i$ where $uv \notin E(I_i)$. \end{claim} As $u$ and $v$ are not adjacent in $G$, they are adjacent in $\overline{G}$.
 Since we have partitioned $E(\overline{G})$ into $k$ complete bipartite graphs, there exists exactly one complete bipartite graph, say $G_i$, which has, without loss of generality, $u \in A_i,v \in B_i$.
 Then, $u$ receives the interval $[1, 2]$ and $v$ receives the interval $[3,4]$ in $f_i$.
 Thus, $uv \notin E(I_i)$.
 This proves the claim.